Golden ratio photography composition

 - Uncurled fern frond

 However, these articles don’t address how the golden ratio relates specifically to photography composition, which I do know about.
-So let’s look at what the golden ratio means to us photographers.
+So let’s look at what golden ratio photography composition and what it means to us photographers.

 Applying the golden ratio in photography

 Very simply, what it means as a composition technique to us as photographers, is: compose your image so that visual clues lead along the curve of the golden spiral, directing your viewer’s eye, towards your focal point where the spiral ends.